Little Logan River at River Hollow Park

 Crockett Diversion

 “The Crockett Diversion was originally constructed in the early 1900’s and is named after Alvin Crockett, Logan City’s first mayor.
 Originally built to support agriculture, the structure diverts water from the Logan River to the Little Logan River to ensure the delivery of the water rights established in the Kimball Decree.
 Today, the approximately 15,000 acres that can be irrigated by the Crockett Diversion’s waters include residential and commercial developments, parks, and agriculture fields.
 Crops irrigated by the Crockett Diversion’s waters include; corn, oats, alfalfa, hay, barley, wheat, and residential gardens.
 The Crockett Canal can safely pass 125 cubic feet per second of water.
-Cubic feet per second is a commonly used term to measure the flow of a stream and is equivalent to 7.5 gallons passing by every second.”
+Cubic feet per second is a commonly used term to measure the flow of a stream and [one cfs] is equivalent to 7.5 gallons passing by every second.”

 USGS Logan Floodplains Storymaps–Crockett Diversion: Map shows the Little Logan River from the source at River Hollow Park to the confluence west of Willow Lakes Subdivision and downstream from Trapper Park. https://storymaps.arcgis.com/stories/4c022c3979344da5b01f6c52893b7a11